looker-open-source/components/README.md

 #### Storybook

-Storybook is a tool we use develop, demonstrate and document components in isolation.
+Storybook is a tool used develop, demonstrate and document components in isolation.

 - **yarn storybook** starts master Storybook (includes all stories)
 - **yarn workspace [workspace-package-name] storybook** starts a storybook with just stories within the specified package.
 - **yarn image-snapshots** takes image-snapshots of all stories within packages/\*\*
   - `preimage-snapshots` is a yarn task that runs `storybooks-build` task before capturing image snapshots.
-- **storybooks-build** builds all packages/\* storybooks for publishing and/or image-snapshot testing.
+- **yarn storybooks-build** builds all packages/\* storybooks for publishing and/or image-snapshot testing.

 ### Workspace Commands